Canonical lifts and $\delta$-structures: Further properties of -structures and Witt vectors

 \section{Further properties of $\dt$-structures and Witt vectors}

-The purpose of this section is to establish some basic results about $\dt$-structure and Witt vectors used in later sections.
-It can safely be skipped and referred back to as needed.
+The purpose of this section is to establish some basic results about $\dt$-structures and Witt vectors.
+They are only used in the proofs of the main theorems.
+None of them is needed to make sense of the theorems themselves.
+So this section can safely be skipped and referred back to as needed.